panand20/sharer/README.md

-# sharer
+# Sharer Chrome Extension
-Sharer chrome extension
+ Google Chrome Extension to share images and text on social media